nerdai/mvml-assignment/README.md

 the classification report.
 - `Dockerfile` used dockerize the ML model for ease of deployment and reproducibility.
+- `COMMENTARY.md` contains discussions around the requested topics (i.e., on overall approach, preprocessing, performance and metrics, and aspects that can be improves).

 #### Model Performance
 The current model (and pipeline) achieves the below metrics on the test set: